xjjak/LapCal/Software/tools/ble-receiver/README.md

 ## Flags
 - `-d`: Specify the MAC-Address for the BLE-Server
+- Optional:
-- Optional: `-m, --micros`: Add 3 zeros to the end of the timestamp for microsecond format.
+  - `-m, --micros`: Add 3 zeros to the end of the timestamp for microsecond format.
 This is inaccurate though.
+  - `-f, --file` All output is redirected to file at give path.
+(Useful for compatiblity with live-plotting by passing `/tmp/ttyBLE`)